 It is precisely the bent over, flexed, and static positioning while cycling that tends to lead to additional stress and pain in the neck.
 Since the back, neck, shoulder, and core muscles are being kept relatively in place while riding, it is the lack of blood flow in those particular areas while riding that leads to tightness in the muscles.
 Tightness, then, often leads to pain and soreness.

-As is the case with the various other types of e-Cycling related pain, riders must examine how they are positioned on their e-Bike, and how their e-Bike, in turn, is fit to their own height and stance.
+As is the case with the various other types of pains related to riding an e-bike, riders must examine how they are positioned on their e-Bike, and how their e-Bike, in turn, is fit to their own height and stance.

 For example, having one’s handlebars being positioned too low can result in having to reach too far to hold on to the bars, and thus can create a hunching position in the neck and back.
 This can lead to hyperextending the neck muscles, which can ultimately even negatively impact one’s spinal alignment.